Moors murders: Later investigation

 Over the next few months interest in the search waned, but Hindley's clue had focused efforts on a specific area.
 On 1 July, after more than 100 days of searching, they found Reade's body 3 ft below the surface, 100 yd from where Downey's had been found.
-Brady had been co-operating with the police for some time, and when this news reached him he made a formal confession to DCS Topping, and in a statement to the press said that he too would help police in their search.
+Brady had been co-operating with police for some time, and when this news reached him he made a formal confession to Topping, and in a statement to the press said that he too would help police in their search.
 He was taken to the moor on 3 July but seemed to lose his bearings, blaming changes in the intervening years; the search was called off at 3:00 pm, by which time a large crowd of press and television reporters had gathered on the moor.